 Next weeks blog, a question I have been asking since childhood: What happened to the MV Honved?

-I have to thank the work of Jim Doherty (RIP) and his book, the Next House which he self published in the 1990’s and from which I got a very hazy copy of Rosa’s handwritten letter transcribed above.
+I have to acknowledge the work of Jim Doherty (RIP) and his book, The Next House which he published in the 1990’s and from which I got a very hazy copy of Rosa’s handwritten letter transcribed above.
 I also want to thank my wife Deena and daughter Hannah for helping me to try decipher what the letter said.